Just Jug

 Just Jug is a live album by saxophonists Gene Ammons recorded in Chicago in 1961 and originally released on the Argo label in 1962.
-The album was subsequently rereleased as Gene Ammons Live! in Chicago with two bonus tracks on the Prestige label.
+The album was rereleased as Gene Ammons Live! in Chicago with two bonus tracks on the Prestige label.

 Reception

 AllMusic reviewer Scott Yanow stated: "This is one of many Gene Ammons recordings from the 1961–62 period; virtually all are worth getting".